 The applicant applied to register the mark BIOWISH GARD’N FRESH for “fruit and vegetable wash.”
 The examining attorney cited a prior registered mark for GARDEN FRESH in connection with “cleaning preparations for household purposes.”
 The examining attorney argued that a “household purpose” is broad enough to encompass washing fruits or vegetables.
 The Trademark Trial and Appeal Board disagreed.

 The Board found that a “household purpose” is limited to cleaning the home not fruits and vegetables.
-And while both goods are for a cleaning product, that similarity alone was insufficient to conclude the goods at issue are related.
+And while both goods are for a cleaning product, that similarity alone was insufficient to conclude a cleaner for the house is related to a cleaner for washing fruits and vegetables.